ANALYTICS SOLUTIONS2025-12-31

 Using m-commerce as a non-tangible services company

 If you are selling SaaS or AaaS products, m-commerce offers more avenues to access your customers.
-Companies can get in touch with customers through Twitter, email, and advertising.
+Companies can reach customers through Twitter, email, and advertising.

-In addition, m-commerce also has one key advantage over normal e-commerce: You know exactly who you are reaching out to.
+In addition, m-commerce has one key advantage over traditional e-commerce: you know exactly who you are reaching out to.
 With email blasts, you can’t be certain that your message will be received, and you have no way of knowing whether it’s reaching the right person.

 With m-commerce, however, the mobile device is generally used by only a single person and is unlikely to be shared.
-As a result, there is a better chance that messages sent to mobile devices will be read by the intended recipient.
+As a result, there is a better chance that the intended recipient will read messages sent to mobile devices.

 Regardless of your industry, m-commerce offers great opportunities with surprisingly low costs.
-In the next blog, I will write about the analytics that helps marketers convert a lead to a marketing qualified lead (MQL) to a Sale.
-The tracking provides a great ability to improve marketing spend effectiveness.
+In the next blog, I will write about the analytics that help marketers convert a lead into a marketing-qualified lead (MQL) and then into a Sale.
+The tracking provides a powerful way to improve the effectiveness of marketing spend.